tpluscode/tpluscode.github.io/source/_posts/2016-03-17-wikibus-real-technology-details.markdown

 comments: true
 ---

-I just noticed that I forgot to change the permalink of my last post.
+I just noticed that I forgot to change the permalink of my [last post](/blog/2016/03/wikibus-technology-details/).
 I intended to write about tech, but ended up writing about buses only.
 Too bad, but I'm not going to change that now.
-I thins post I will write a little bit more about what I'm actually implementing for wikibus.org
+I this post I will write a little bit more about what I'm actually implementing for wikibus.org

 <!--more-->